Marker Monday: Oto Indians

 The Villasur Expedition One of the first appearances of the Otoe in the historical record (and, indeed, one of the first appearances of what would become Nebraska) was a battle between Spanish forces and the combined forces of the Otoe and Pawnee tribes.
 On August 14, 1720, Sir Pedro de Villasur of Spain, the leader of a military expedition into the Great Plains, was attacked by the Otoe and Pawnee.
 His force was annihilated.
 The battle ended Spain’s hopes of extending its power into the region.

-Meeting with Lewis and Clark The Otoes were the first Indian tribe to meet with the explorers Lewis and Clark.
+Meeting with Lewis and Clark The Otoes were the first indigenous tribe to meet with the explorers Lewis and Clark.
 The explorers met with members of the tribe at a site called Council Bluffs (located near present-day Fort Calhoun, Nebraska, not near the city in Iowa called Council Bluffs) on August 3, 1804.
 The chiefs of the Otoes could not make it, so Lewis and Clark addressed the members who had come and sent a written copy of his speech, along with gifts, to the rest of the Otoes.
 A copy of this speech has been preserved.
 They stressed that the United States had sovereignty over these lands now but that the “Great Father” of the “Seventeen Nations of America” had the Indians’ best interests in mind.
-If the Indians incurred the wrath of the Great Father, however, they would be consumed “as the fire consumes the grass of the plains.”
+If the Native Americans incurred the wrath of the Great Father, however, they would be consumed “as the fire consumes the grass of the plains.”
 On August 19, Lewis and Clark held another council with the Otoes farther up the Missouri River, this time with the chiefs present.
 The meeting did not bear much fruit.
 The Otoes were wary of American influence in the fur trade and its relation to intertribal politics.
 They were also displeased with the gifts they had received from the explorers.
 The disappointing outcome of the meeting set a tone for future meetings between the government and native peoples.
 The Omaha, Pawnee and Ponca tribes were on their buffalo hunts during this time, so they did not meet Lewis and Clark.

 The Fur Trade The Otoe-Missouria played an important role in the fur trade as the trading post at Bellevue resided in their territory.
 At first, they participated in the fur trade because they profited from the exchange of goods.
 As the economy of the fur trade changed over time, they were reduced to a more dependent state in relation to the fur traders.
-The trade forced the Indians to abandon much of their traditional work in favor of work beneficial to the trade, and power politics disrupted traditional tribal organization.
+The trade forced indigenous peoples to abandon much of their traditional work in favor of work beneficial to the trade, and power politics disrupted traditional tribal organization.
 Involvement in the fur trade was the first major step in the destruction of the Plains Indians.

-Even though its sale to Indians was restricted by the government, alcohol became an important trade good between the Otoe and the fur traders.
+Even though its sale to Native Americans was restricted by the government, alcohol became an important trade good between the Otoe and the fur traders.
 The massive influx of alcohol into the region resulted in many social problems for the Otoe-Missouria, however.
 Two Otoe chiefs, while intoxicated, got into a brawl leaving one dead and one with his nose bitten off.

 The fur trade also helped spread disease.
 In 1849, a steamboat owned by the American Fur Company traveled up the Missouri to trade even though the crew was infected with cholera; the company did not want to lose the season’s trade.
 The Omaha and Otoe-Missouria at first avoided the worst of the disease because many of them were on buffalo hunts at the time, but it traveled through westward emigrants to the west, where it killed a quarter of the Pawnee.

 Otoe Chief HarragarraLand Cessions The policy of Americanization included the gradual acquisition of Native land by the government.
 The first cession of land by Native Americans in Nebraska was at the Treaty of Prairie du Chien in 1830.
 In this treaty, the Otoe-Missouria gave up all their claims of land east of the Missouri.
-While the treaty said the Otoe-Missouria could still hunt on the land, other Indian tribes later occupied the land and the government quietly extinguished the Otoe-Missouira claim.
+While the treaty said the Otoe-Missouria could still hunt on the land, other tribes later occupied the land and the government quietly extinguished the Otoe-Missouira claim.
 As part of the same treaty, the southeastern tip of Nebraska was set aside as the Nemaha Half-Breed Reservation, a place where half-breed Omaha, Otoe-Missouria and Iowa could live.
 This reservation, the first individual allotments given to Native Americans, was paid for with money coming out of the annuities of the other tribes.
 Within a decade, almost every allotment was sold to whites.
 In 1833, the Otoe-Missouria ceded about 1 million acres of land between the Great and Little Nemaha rivers south of what is now Lincoln for a total of $40,000 in annuities and various services and improvements.
 This payment amounted to 4.1 cents per acre.

 Difficulties in the 1800s The Otoe-Missouria population experienced a great decline after 1820.
 Food started to become scarce in the 1820s onward, and smallpox hit the tribe in 1831.
 Fortunately, the tribe experienced fewer losses in the smallpox epidemic of 1839 because over half the tribe was inoculated.
 Still, the previous outbreaks of disease greatly shifted Otoe-Missouria demographics; children made up almost half the tribe.
 During the early 1800s, the government tried to blend the Missouria and Otoe, as it was more cost-efficient to deal with one tribe instead of two.
 Ironically, the pressures the tribes experienced as a result of government policy exacerbated the division between the tribes.
 In 1839, the Missouria formed their own village apart from the main Otoe village.